Monmouth Cemetery

-Monmouth Cemetery is a cemetery located at Osbaston Road, Monmouth, Wales.
-It was available for burials between 1852 and 2012.
+Monmouth Cemetery is a cemetery situated on Osbaston Road in Monmouth, Wales.
+It was open for burials from 1852 until 2012.

 History

 Monmouth Cemetery was opened on 1 December 1851.
-The ground was consecrated on 23 June 1852 by the Bishop of Llandaff with the vicar of Monmouth, the Reverend E. F. Arney.
+The ground was consecrated on 23 June 1852 by the Bishop of Llandaff, together with the vicar of Monmouth, the Reverend E. F. Arney.
 The first burial took place on 25 June 1852.
-The first cremated ashes to be interred, in February 1930, were those of Reverend Kean Mottram Pitt, who died aged 70 on the Isle of Wight, and were placed in his parents' grave.
+The first cremated ashes to be interred, in February 1930, were those of the Reverend Kean Mottram Pitt, who had died aged 70 on the Isle of Wight; they were placed in the grave of his parents.